Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Abstract

 \section{Abstract}

 We revisit spin-orbit coupling in a plasmonic Berry metasurface comprised of rotated nanoapertures, which is known to imprint a robust far-field polarization response.
-We prove that spin-momentum locking is a property that emerges from the geometry of the unit cell and does not require global rotation symmetries.
-We theoretically find, and confirm with Mueller polarimetry measurements, that spin-momentum locking is an approximate symmetry.
-The breakdown is ascribed to the elliptical projection of circularly polarized light into the planar surface and is maximal when surface waves are excited.
+We present a scattering formalism that shows how that spin-momentum locking emerges from the geometry of the unit cell without requiring global rotation symmetries.
+We find and confirm with Mueller polarimetry measurements that spin-momentum locking is an approximate symmetry.
+The symmetry breakdown is ascribed to the elliptical projection of circularly polarized light into the planar surface.
+This breakdown is maximal when surface waves are excited, and a new set of spin-momentum locking rules is presented for this case.